Korean hip-hop: Late 1980s–early 1990s: Origins of Korean hip-hop

 Korean hip-hop first emerged in South Korea in the late 1980s and early 1990s.
-Hip-hop culture itself was first introduced to South Korea through cultural diffusion from American soldiers stationed at the Yongsan Base during the war.
-Specifically, the clubs in Itaewon served as a hub for American soldiers, and later in the mid-1980s, opened up to Korean citizens and they shared a space for hip-hop beats and dance on the dance floor.
+Hip-hop culture itself was introduced to South Korea through the influence of American soldiers stationed at the Yongsan Base during the war.
+The clubs in Itaewon initially served as a hub for American soldiers, but later, in the mid-1980s, they opened up to Korean citizens, who shared the dance floor to hip-hop beats.
 Following the end of authoritarian military rule in Korea, the loosening of state censorship of popular music in the late 1980s and the arrival of 1988 Seoul Olympics brought global musical styles like hip-hop, rap, and rhythm and blues through the Korean diaspora.
 Rock musician Hong Seo-beom's 1989 song about a 19th-century Korean poet, "Kim Sat-gat," is credited as being the first Korean pop song to contain rapping.

 Hyun Jin-young, a rapper who debuted the following year with the album, New Dance, is considered to be the first Korean hip-hop artist.